alex6H/ArcGIS_Toolbox/README.md

 | Add User to Groups    | bool                | Automatically add yourself to groups you're not currently a member of.                                         | No       | True                                |
 | Take Item Ownership   | bool                | Attempt to take ownership of the specified items.                                                             | No       | False                               |

-Note that if none of the checkboxes are selected, the logs gives your current user status in each groups

 <img width="426" alt="image" src="https://github.com/user-attachments/assets/e3b897bf-6cfc-4a28-aa71-f6592d13d23f" />

+> **Note:** If none of the checkboxes are selected, the logs gives your current user status in each groups

 **Limitations:**

 - You must have sufficient permissions in at least one shared group to successfully transfer ownership.
-- Ownership transfer will fail if any associated group has restricted permissions set to "Group owner and managers" only, rather than "All group members".
+- If you don't have admin privileges, the ownership transfer will fail if any associated group has restricted permissions set to "Group owner and managers" only, rather than "All group members".

 <img width="545" alt="image" src="https://github.com/user-attachments/assets/e6849772-333e-4884-ad77-56f089bfe8e8" />